 So, how can you take over a region?
 First, it has to be unlocked.
 This happens once the top 5 biggest alliances in the region have at least 4,000 population altogether in the region.
 The population of other alliances, players without an alliance, on vacation or banned, as well as Natar villages, is not taken into account.
 Once the region is unlocked, it cannot be locked again; however, if the population drops below 4k, then the region stops producing victory points, and the regional power will deactivate.

 It is only possible to settle new villages in regions that are unlocked or are neighbouring unlocked regions.
-The only exception to this rule are a few regions near the center of the world, where new players are spawned and where it is always possible to settle new villages
+The only exception to this rule are regions, where new players are spawned and where it is always possible to settle new villages.

 If one alliance manage to have over 50% of the population in the region (only the top 5 alliance villages in the region are counted), the alliance will start taking control of the region.
 This takes 24 hours, regardless of the gameworld's speed.
 If they manage to hold the majority, they will control the region.